 Trust Dudley to think with his stomach.
-Harry, on the other hand occupied himself with the letter held tightly in his grasp.
-His first letter, his and not the Dursley's.
+Harry, on the other hand occupied himself with the letter held tightly in his grasp, he was excited to open his very first letter.
 He flipped the envelope over anxiously and read the wax before unsealing it.
 'Hogwarts' wasn't a place he had ever heard of, but this didn't daunt his spirit.
 He took out the letter and read:

 Hogwarts School of Witchcraft and Wizardry

 Harry rolled his eyes after the brief introduction.
 The titles of this man named Dumbledore overwhelmed him as he read, and some sounded quite silly.
 He took a breath and read on: